-Running an organization program management specifically takes, a great deal of organization.
-As the word implies, companies struggle to scale unless they are able to properly establish, plan, work towards, and measure their goals.
+Running a successful business takes a great deal of organization, and even more a well established program management.
+As the word implies, companies struggle to scale unless they are able to properly establish, prioritize, and measure their goals.
 The act of orchestrating some or all of the projects within an organization is called program management.

-Program management can get awfully sprawling and detailed, with multiple tiers of information that need to be accounted for.
-The ability to visualize all of these timelines, goals, and resources into a single space is vital for properly planning and communication.
-That’s where an organized, multi-tiered tool such as Nifty comes in.
-But before we talk about different templates you might use to plan your program management, let’s first cover Nifty’s hierarchy.
+Program management can get quite complex and detailed, with multiple tiers of information that need to be accounted for.
+The ability to visualize all of these timelines, goals, and resources into a single space is vital for properly measuring and communicating .
+That’s where an organized, multi-tiered platform such as Nifty comes in.
+In this article, we’ll discuss how you can implement these different templates on Nifty to plan your program management.

-To effectively implement your program management into Nifty, understanding the different tiers and partitions of information will greatly assist in scaling the planning efforts to your exact needs.
+To effectively implement your program management into Nifty, it’s important to understand the different tiers and partitions of information.
+This will greatly assist in scaling the planning efforts to your exact needs.
 Nifty’s all-encompassing entity is called a Workspace.
 A Workspace consists of Portfolios which serve as permissions-based folders that organize Projects.
 A Project consists of Milestones which bundle tasks into an automated reporting entity that judges progress against its goal.
 Each Task can then have multiple Subtasks within it to further define the requisite actions as part of that step.

 Altogether, the hierarchy presents as: